zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 to consider while converting that given tensor shape is the tensor shape which is required by the final model.</p>

+<p align="justify">RealESRGAN has its own naming convention, which is
+similar but not the same.
+Within the models that are compatible with the approach of xinntao, I can easily convert back and forth.
+I found further differences in other ESRGAN models that require a further investigation.</p>

 ## Description of What Is Implemented So Far

 <p align="justify">I have converted the original supplied converter